 Shrimp Lettuce Wraps Recipe

-- 1 Tahini Green Goddess Dressing recipe
+- 1 Tahini Green Goddess Dressing, use this recipe

 - 1 Persian Cucumber or ¼ English cucumber, halved lengthwise and thinly sliced into half moons

 - ½ cup cherry tomatoes, halved

 - 2 baby bell peppers, sliced into rings

 - 1 to 2 green onions, trimmed, whites and greens chopped